inalogy/ad-password-agent/README.md

 6. An interactive dialog appears requesting the user account and the password for service account.
 Fill it in.
 7. Run Services.msc
 8. Find the service named MidPoint Updating Service and start it.

+###3/ Manual instalation of the Agent

+1. Create agent target folder on the target domain controller drive
+2. Copy all files form /bin/Release folder to the created target folder
+3. Create Windows Registry entry in folder HKLM\SOFTWARE\ADPasswordFilter, named Agent of type STRING, and the value {agent target folder}/ADPasswordAgent.exe

+###4/ Manual instalation of the Filter

+1. Copy ADPAsswordFilter.dll form /bin/Release folder to the C:\Windows\SysWOW64 folder on domain controller
+2. Create Windows Registry entry in folder HKLM\SYSTEM\CurrentControlSet\Control\Lsa, named Notification Packages of type MULTISTRING, and the value ADPasswordFilter.dll

 ####Settings: